Undistraction/gatsby-plugin-node-fields/README.md

 ]
 ```

-#### _predicate_ [function]
+#### _predicate_ [function(node, getNode)]

-A function that receives the newly created node as its single argument and returns `true` if the descriptor should apply to that node and `false` if it doesn't.
+A (node, getNode) that receives the newly created node as and returns `true` if the descriptor should apply to that node and `false` if it doesn't.
 Multiple descriptors can be applied to the same node if their predicates return true.
+The predicate receives a second argument which is Gatsby's `getNode` (node, getNode).
+This can be used to extend predicate logic to other related nodes.

 #### _fields_ [array]